rochuk/COMP-6721---AI-ducation-analysis-project/README.md

 ## Overview
 This repository contains the materials for the Part 1 submission of our AI-ducation analysis project.
 The key components included are:

-- **Report_AI**: This text document provides a comprehensive overview of Part 1 of our project, including all the necessary details.
+- **Report_AI**: This text document provides a comprehensive overview of all three parts of our project, including all the necessary details.

 - **Dataset**: This text document includes information about all categories of the dataset, their sources, and sample images.